-Motor vehicle crashes result in a huge amount of injuries and fatalities both on and off of the job.
+Motor vehicle crashes result in a significant amount of injuries and fatalities both on and off of the job.
 Employees should take motor vehicle safety seriously no matter if they drive on the job or not.
+Holding toolbox talks on motor vehicle safety can help to reinforce safe behaviors.
 Employers should make a point of encouraging safe driving practices both on and off of the job to their employees.

 Motor Vehicle Crash Statistics

 - Over 40,000 motor vehicle related deaths occurred in 2017 in the U.S. according to the National Safety Council

 - Every 12 seconds someone dies in a car crash (OSHA)

 - In 2018, 1,276 U.S. workers driving or riding in a motor vehicle on a public road died in a work-related crash (CDC)